andrew129/Crystal-Collector-Game/README.md

 # Crystal Collector

 A simple game.
-Click on each crystal to get a random number of points match the target score to win
+Click on each crystal to get a random number of points.
+Match the target score to win